web analytics

 What Are Email Filters?

-Email Filters are user-controlled rules that sort messages based on exact criteria such as sender, subject, or body text.
-They act on delivered emails and allow customized handling.
+Email Filters are user-controlled rules that sort messages based on exact criteria such as sender, subject,

 Ideal when you want to: